ryancdickson/crp-staging/content/index.md

 The following requirements are intended to promote use of automation solutions to increase agility and improve the [security](https://zanema.com/papers/imc23_stale_certs.pdf) and resilience of the Internet ecosystem, while recognizing that at the moment, not all subscriber use cases can be addressed using automation.

-Beginning [FUTURE DATE: MONTH, DD, YYYY]:
+Beginning [FUTURE DATE: MONTH DD, YYYY]:

 - TLS server authentication certificates SHOULD NOT exceed 90 calendar days.
 - The period for domain control validation data reuse SHOULD NOT exceed 90 calendar days.